 dev offered them.
 Developers needed more services to start up alongside a repository to get their work done, but these same services were impacting other developers that never needed to interact with them.

 This had an impact.
 Developers working against these monoliths were running out of resources and their code-build-test loop was sluggish.
 Times to ship were stretching from hours into days into weeks.

-At Shopify, we maintain a strong culture of “tophatting” (the etymology here is partially lost to the ages but has something to do with the tophat 🎩 emoji): validating our collaborators’ changes in running applications.
+At Shopify, we maintain a strong culture of “tophatting”—validating our collaborators’ changes in running applications.
 There’s always been a certain tension around this process in our larger monoliths.
 In order to validate a collaborator’s changes, a developer had to replicate the environment in which they did the work.
 For unmerged changes, this meant that a developer needed to not only stash or commit changes they had been working on prior to agreeing to tophat, but also the state of the application.